E-A-T and SEO: You Can’t Have One Without the Other

 Google E-A-T affects search results.

-Expertise, authority and trust.
-Three little words with big implications when it comes to your website and search engine rankings.
+Expertise, authority, and trust.
+These three little words have big implications for your website and search engine rankings.

-Each letter in E-A-T represents a concept around quality.
+Each letter in E-E-A-T represents a concept around quality.
 And they are all tied together.
 Like the anatomy of a human body, one system does not exist without impacting another.

-And, E-A-T cannot exist without SEO.
-Quality SEO creates websites that embody expertise, authority and trust.
-Here, I’ll discuss how interconnected each of the factors in E-A-T are, and four times when an SEO strategy supports E-A-T.
+And E-E-A-T cannot exist without SEO.
+Quality SEO creates websites that embody expertise, authority, and trust.
+Here, I’ll discuss how interconnected each of the factors in E-E-A-T is and four times when an SEO strategy supports E-E-A-T.

-E-A-T, which stands for expertise, authoritativeness and trustworthiness, came about in a little manual called the Search Quality Evaluator Guidelines (SQEG, also called the Quality Raters Guidelines).
-The information Google provides in these guidelines gives major clues on how E-A-T contributes to the kind of sites the search engine wants to rank.
+E-E-A-T, which stands for expertise, authoritativeness, and trustworthiness, came about in a little manual called the Search Quality Evaluator Guidelines (SQEG, also called the Quality Raters Guidelines).
+The information Google provides in these guidelines gives major clues on how E-E-A-T contributes to the kind of sites the search engine wants to rank.

-Let’s go over the basics of E-A-T using some of the information in Google’s SQEG, along with my insights …
+Let’s go over the basics of E-E-A-T using some of the information in Google’s SQEG, along with my insights …

 Expertise is a page-level assessment and considers the expertise of the content creator and the content creation process itself.